mattmawhinney/rawdata/_posts/2013-07-11-studying-for-dev-bootcamp.markdown

 There are a ton of great resources all over the internet (including a very awesome wiki) on the materials you should be studying before attending Dev Bootcamp.
-Inevitably, each studnent makes up their own Frankenstein of a study guide by cobbling together content from a myriad of different message boards, wikis and blogs.
+Inevitably, each student makes up their own Frankenstein of a study guide by cobbling together content from a myriad of different message boards, wikis and blogs.
 I've done no differently, curating my own set of ebooks and sites from which I have either learned a